You can lead a horse to water, but you can't make him fulfill orders in a timely manner.

 Why Long Lead Time Is Bad

-For retailers, long lead time means a loss of sales and angry customers.
-On the manufacturing front, long lead time can cause production to halt entirely and cause a bullwhip effect throughout the supply chain.
+For retailers, a long lead time means a loss of sales and angry customers.
+On the manufacturing front, a long lead time can cause production to halt entirely and cause a bullwhip effect throughout the supply chain.
 It also leads to increased lead time for the retailers, hurts your inventory turnover ratio, and strains relationships.
 Every additional day that goods are delayed, money is lost.

 Working Toward Lead Time Reduction

-There are a few ways you can use this information to reduce your lead times.
+There are a few ways you can use this information to reduce your lead times:

 - Reorder more often.
 Another likely cause of lead time increasing is waiting on shipments to arrive.
 This is especially common if you order via bulk shipping.
 It may be worth ordering smaller batches more frequently.
 That requires adjusting your reorder point formula and possibly a different warehousing approach.

-Importance of Lead Time in Inventory Management
+Importance of Lead Time In Inventory Management

 Understanding and controlling lead time is paramount in inventory management.
 Lead time affects each step in the supply chain and can cause all operations to fall behind.
 This can cause further delays with subsequent orders leading to ever-growing lead times and unhappy customers.